kubesail/kubesail-docs/docs/README.md

-# KubeSail Docs
+# KubeSail, the self hosting company

-**KubeSail** (_cube-sail_) helps developers ship software to their customers.
-Build a SaaS in minutes with KubeSail Platform, ship software and hardware with PiBox, tunnel traffic and manage on-prem installations with KubeSail Agent, and much more!
+**KubeSail** (_cube-sail_) builds tools to make self-hosting fun, easy, and effective!
+Kube is a reference to [Kubernetes](https://kubernetes.io/), which KubeSail is built on-top of, and Sail refers to how easy we make it!

 ## Features